 In general, the Tri-Service Cost Engineering ACF software program evaluates the local costs for a United States market basket of eight labor crafts, 18 construction materials, and four equipment items.
-These labor, materials, and equipment (LME) items are representative of the types of products, services, and methods used to construct most military facilities in the United States.
-Each of the LME costs is normalized and weighted to represent its contribution to the total cost of a typical facility.
-The normalized LME is then modified by seven matrix factors that cover local conditions affecting construction costs.
+These materials, labor and equipment (MLE) items are representative of the types of products, services, and methods used to construct most military facilities in the United States.
+Each of the MLE costs is normalized and weighted to represent its contribution to the total cost of a typical facility.
+The normalized MLE is then modified by seven matrix factors that cover local conditions affecting construction costs.
 These matrix factors include weather, seismic, climatic (frost zone, wind loads, and HVAC systems), labor availability, contractor overhead and profit, logistics, and labor productivity and are relative to the U.S. standard.
 The resultant ACF for each location is normalized again by dividing by the 96-Base-City average to provide a final ACF that reflects the relative relationship of construction costs between that location and the 96-Base-City average as 1.00.

 \6\ MILCON ACFs are calculated using a MLE ratio of 63/35/2.
-Sustainment ACFs are calculated using a MLE ratio of 46/53/1. /6/ market basket of goods for typical U.S. labor, material, equipment, and construction methods.
+Sustainment ACFs are calculated using a MLE ratio of 46/53/1. /6/ and was based on a market basket of goods for typical U.S. labor, material, equipment, and construction methods.